Project

 The fiber stack is a fixed size, but it's allocated using virtual memory and it's "released" using madvise(DONT_NEED) which allows the kernel to release those pages.
 So whether you allocate fibers with a 1MiB stack or a 128MiB stack, the only difference is address space consumed which is almost free and the actual amount of stack used, rounded up to the nearest page.
 One part to be careful of is to ensure the GC knows the correct extent of the stack, otherwise it would page in the entire stack (mostly zeros).

-Updated by rmosolgo (Robert Mosolgo) over 1 year ago
+Updated by rmosolgo (Robert Mosolgo) almost 3 years ago

 I heard someone ran into this error in a GraphQL-Ruby context, so I thought I'd check out this script on the latest Ruby.
 It didn't crash as-written, so I added a couple more orders of magnitude.
 It still finished fine locally, but slowed down in the same way described previously (iiuc).
 Here's the output of the script, reformatted for readability: